abhijeetchopra/CKY-Parser/README.md

  - CNFG so obtained is fed into the CKY parsing algorithm

 ### Assumptions
- - I am using CFG of my own choice as described later.
+ - The CFG used in the project is described in the section below.
 Any other CFG can also be used.
  - Conversion of CFG to CNFG is done manually.
 The program recognizes and accepts only CNFG and not CFG directly.
  - The program employs the lower-triangular form of the CKY parsing matrix.
 Both upper-triangular and lower-triangular matrix form yield the same answers.

 ### CFG
+`
 S -> NP VP
 S -> VP
 NP -> Pronoun